Assignments for CS241

 If you were able to complete the assembly scanner for A2, we recommend solving 3a.
 It will be easier to adapt your existing code than to conform to the behaviour of a tool you haven't otherwise encountered.
 If you were not able to complete the assembly scanner for A2, you may find 3b easier.

-Write a scanner for WLP4.
-The scanner should read a WLP4 program from standard input and tokenize it, producing a sequence of lines, each representing one token of the program.
-Each line should be terminated by a line feed (ASCII 0x0A) and should contain the token kind (the all-caps name indicating the type of the token, such as ID, NUM, LPAREN, etc. as defined in the WLP4 Specification), followed by a single space, followed by the token lexeme (the actual string represented by the token).
+(the all-caps name indicating the type of the token as defined in the WLP4 Specification), followed by a single space, followed by the token lexeme (the actual string represented by the token).

 Whitespace and comments are not considered tokens and should not be part of the output.
 However, tokens in the input might be separated by whitespace or comments.

-If the input cannot be scanned into a sequence of valid tokens as per the requirements in the WLP4 Specification, your program must print an error message containing the string ERROR in all caps to standard error and exit normally.
+If the input can't be scanned into a sequence of valid tokens as per the requirements in the WLP4 Specification, your program must print an error message containing the string ERROR in all caps to standard error and exit normally.

 For programs with a valid tokenization, your output should

-be identical to that of the wlp4scan
+be identical to that of the wlp4scan tool.

 If the input is this WLP4 program: